 Janie, who at some level still loves Joe, sobs out her sorrows to her best friend, Pheoby.
 (This is the first mention of Pheoby within the frame of Janie’s narration.)
 Janie doesn’t want Joe to think ill of her.
 She feels like she’s killing Joe.

 Pheoby advises her to just bear it.
 There’s nothing Janie can do to take back what she said about his manhood in the store, and it’s far too late to get a divorce.

-Joe continues to get weaker, but won’t see a real doctor, only the "root doctor."
+Joe continues to get weaker but won’t see a real doctor, only the "root doctor."
 He takes to his bed and gets tons of visitors who pay no attention to Janie.
-Furthermore, Joe’s new-found friends report to the sick Mayor about his wife and how incompetent she is in the store.
+Furthermore, Joe’s newfound friends report to the sick mayor about his wife and how incompetent she is in the store.

-In desperation, Janie calls a real doctor from Orlando in to diagnose Joe.
+In desperation, Janie calls in a real doctor from Orlando to diagnose Joe.
 He tells her that Joe’s kidneys have failed and it’s just a matter of time before Joe dies.

 Janie doesn’t want Joe to die alone, but Joe refuses to see her.

 Janie works up her nerve to confront Joe.
 She gives him a piece of her mind, telling him that he never gave her the chance to show him her love.

 She tells him that he’s dying, which terrifies him.
 He doesn’t want to confront the truth.